 191 (one hundred and ninety-one) Quotations by Friedrich Wilhelm Nietzsche

-Eleven thousand, eight hundred and two members and growing daily!
+Eleven thousand, eight hundred and ninety-five members and growing daily!

 Vote for your favourite quotes using the like and dislike buttons.
 One quote; one vote!
 Highest voted quotes go to the top.Records 1 to 10 of 191

 A casual stroll through the lunatic asylum shows that faith does not prove anything.

 A woman may very well form a friendship with a man, but for this to endure, it must be assisted by a little physical antipathy.